-All updated home AC equipment have R410a, also known as Puron.
+All updated home AC equipment in Cleveland have R410a, also known as Puron.
 But this refrigerant will consequently no longer be made.
-This is a result of a sustained focus on reducing substances known to impact the environment.
+This is a result of a sustained focus on reducing substances known to negatively impact the environment.

 To learn the “why” behind AC rules, it helps to put it into perspective.
 Two-thirds of the 128.5 million houses in the USA have air conditioners, according to the U.S. Department of Energy.